rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 ## Save Your Work

-All the editings only change the in-memory text contents inside Rsvim; they will not be saved to the file system until you execute so.
+All the editings only change the in-memory buffer content, they will not be saved to file system until you execute so.
 Once you are in normal mode, type the ":" command to start the "command-line" mode.

 For example, to save the current contents to the file system, type: